echosa/clojure-greed/README.md

 You can run the unit tests with `lein test`.

+## TODO

+Things I still want to add to the game:

+- score keeping/display
+- colors

 ## Thanks

 Thanks to #clojure on Freenode for all your help.